Recall Review 2026 - AI Knowledge Base

 Security Features

-- Data stored in Google Cloud (Belgium data center)
+- Data backup and sync via Google Cloud (Belgium - europe-west1)

 Privacy Commitments